 They subscribe to the company’s newsletter and read its blog posts voraciously.
 As all that content proves to be fruitful in making these customers’ lives better and their businesses more profitable, trust in that company’s expertise rises to astronomical levels.

 When those customers need what such a company sells, you can bet that the one that provides all that free information will be the one they’ll call on first.
 But don’t take only my word for it.
-Studies show that content marketing brings in three times the leads for each dollar spent, compared to other marketing strategies, points out Content Marketing Institute’s Julia McCoy.
-And, she points out, 61 percent of all American consumers who read recommendations on a blog post purchase something.
+Studies show that content marketing brings in three times the leads for each dollar spent, compared to other marketing strategies, points out a CMI article.
+Also, 61 percent of all American consumers who read recommendations on a blog post purchase something.
 Whether sooner or later, they’re likely to buy.

 Bottom line – you need to make it your New Year’s resolution to lose your fear, empower your teams, and empower yourself for success.
 Get started today!